 Jodie worked for quite some time, though not restfully, as a project manager, information architect, and creative director in interactive advertising and marketing.

-She turned to filmmaking in 2004 and earned an MFA in Film Production from the University Of Southern California in 2008, with a focus on producing and screenwriting.
+She turned to filmmaking in 2004 and earned an MFA in Film Production from the University Of Southern California in 2008, with a focus on directing, producing, and screenwriting.
 She has produced two narrative feature films, a documentary, and numerous shorts.
-She has also created several experimental and animated pieces which have dealt primarily with the body and its “atavistic” connection to the natural world, with consumption and consumerism, as well as with the role of play and games in society.
+She has also written and directed several experimental and animated pieces.
+This work has dealt with the body and its “atavistic” connection to the natural world, consumption and consumerism, as well as the role of play and games in society.
 In 2010, she was awarded a Fulbright Scholarship to Poland to investigate notions of scarcity and abundance in communist and post-communist Polish animation.

 Upon settling in Poland, Jodie took another turn toward social practice and from 2011 to 2015 undertook numerous film and eco-social projects which examined “wildness” in the urban environment, social and cultural notions of space and community, natural processes (composting, soil, wild plants), and the use and transformation of public space in the post-post-communist landscape.
 Jadalnia Warszawa, a collective she co-founded with activist curator Paulina Jeziorek, explores and maps Warsaw with the goal of getting to know its wild edible plants and secret, green places.
 Their book, Głodni zielonej Warszawy (Hungry for Green Warsaw), published in October 2018, was in a sense a culmination of these investigations and was awarded a Magellan Prize in May, 2019.

-She currently teaches courses in film directing and producing at the Warsaw Film School and also works infrequently as a freelance animation producer, most recently on a 2018 Emmy-nominated science short.
+She has taught courses in film directing and producing at the international division of the Warsaw Film School since 2017 and also works infrequently as a freelance animation producer, most recently on a 2018 Emmy-nominated science short